Delvien/Timemachine-mount-usb-backup-dismount/README.md

 Things you must know:

-You have to place both files in /usr/bin/local.
-If you do not, make sure to change check-drives.sh to point to the directory you put them in.
+1) At minimum you must place loopy.sh in /usr/bin/local.
+If you do not, make sure to change check-drives.sh to point to the directory you put loopy.sh in.

-You HAVE to define your drive name (check comments in both scripts.)
+2) You HAVE to define your drive name (check comments in both scripts.)

-You can change the script however you want, as long as you dont try to sell it.
+3) You can change the script however you want, as long as you dont try to sell it. (people try the darndest things)

 PS: I am not responsible if you run this and blow up your machine.
 Troubleshooting is your responsibility.